Arriving in Tarifa

 My last full day in Bordeaux began with a run along the Garonne River, the sun rising over the water and music in my ears.
 It was one of those golden mornings that make you feel like you’re exactly where you’re meant to be.

-Back at the Airbnb, I had my weekly therapy session, something that keeps me grounded while living on the move and then spent the late morning packing up before check-out.
+Back at the Airbnb, I had my weekly therapy session on zoom, something that keeps me grounded while living on the move and then spent the late morning packing up before check-out.
 With the weather too good to ignore, I headed downtown and grabbed a table outside Le Mascaron, a restaurant overlooking the centre.
 The food was incredible, perfectly seasoned, fresh, and paired with a chilled glass of wine.

 Live music played in the square, the sun was warm, and I worked from my laptop between courses, one of those dreamy digital nomad moments that actually live up to the idea.

-Friday.
-A Calm Morning in Bastide & The Road to Biarritz
+Friday Morning in Bastide & The Road to Biarritz

 Before hitting the road, I crossed the river to explore Bastide, a quieter, more residential side of Bordeaux.